ajxs/hxos/README.md

 # HXOS
-Experiments in x86 Kernel dev, using only ASM.
+Experiments in baremetal x86 Kernel dev, written entirely in GNU ASM.

 ## Build
 HXOS is currently only configured to be built under Linux.